 In the United States, that figure is far less.
-The Census Bureau reports that of the 292 million Americans in 2011 who were at least 5 years old, roughly 21 percent spoke a language other than English at home.
-Of that group, more than three-quarters (77 percent) said they also spoke English “well” or “very well.”2
+The Census Bureau reports that of the 292 million Americans in 2017 who were at least 5 years old, roughly 22 percent spoke a language other than English at home .
+In prior years, more than three-quarters (77 percent) of that group surveyed said they also spoke English “well” or “very well.”
+2

 Millennials, which are loosely defined as those born between the early 1980s through the mid-1990s, are much more likely to speak two languages than their predecessors.
 The number of bilingual millennials grew to 38 percent in 2013 from 22 percent in 2003, a 73 percent jump, according to Nielsen market research group.3 Thus, they are referred to in some marketing circles as “the billennial generation.”

 Researchers note the potential benefits of being bilingual or multilingual apply to any combination of languages, but the vast majority of Americans who are bilingual speak English and Spanish, a by-product of Hispanics being the dominant minority.
-(Related: Hispanic retirement challenges)
+(Related: Hispanics face greater retirement risks)

 Nearly 36 million Hispanics and 2.6 million non-Hispanics speak Spanish in the United States, according to the Pew Research Center.
 Latino adults who are the children of immigrant parents are most likely to be bilingual.
 Among this group, half are bilingual.4

 For the first half of the 21st century, language specialists largely believed the benefit of being bilingual was strictly limited to the ability to better communicate.
 Some even thought it may negatively impact IQ.